Illd/ofxReprojection/README.md

 Draft
 =====
-ofxReprojection is made by [Bjørnar Steinnes Luteberget](https://github.com/luteberget) and [Tom Andreas Nærland](https://github.com/tomana).
+Do not expect it to be working. ofxReprojection is made by [Bjørnar Steinnes Luteberget](https://github.com/luteberget) and [Tom Andreas Nærland](https://github.com/tomana).

 Screenshot
 =====